LogtalkDotOrg/logtalk3/manuals/_sources/devtools/help.rst.txt

 Known issues
 ------------

-The open commands used to open documentation URLs drop the fragment part, thus preventing navigating to the specified position on the documentation page.
+The open commands used to open documentation URLs drops the fragment part, thus preventing navigating to the specified position on the documentation page.